digingbil/com_nxpeasycart/README.md

 - Site/admin bundles are built with Vite from `media/com_nxpeasycart/src`.
 After `npm run build:site`, the hashed filename must be written to `media/com_nxpeasycart/joomla.asset.json` so Joomla loads the newest bundle.
 This is automated via the `postbuild:site` hook, which runs `npm run sync:assets` (see `tools/sync-asset-manifest.js`).
 If you copy files manually or skip the hook, run `npm run sync:assets` to avoid stale scripts.

-## Testing
+## Testing & Security

 - See `docs/testing.md` for the current automation blueprint covering PHPUnit (unit/integration), API contract runs, Vue unit tests, and Playwright E2E journeys.
-- Risk register lives at `docs/risk-register.md`; packaging workflow is documented in `docs/packaging.md`.
+- Security audit fixes and webhook configuration requirements are documented in `docs/security-audit-fixes.md`.
 - Risk register lives at `docs/risk-register.md`; packaging workflow is documented in `docs/packaging.md`.

 ## Changelog summary